90s Alternative Music: Grunge, Bands, Songs, Albums & MTV

 Follow the cultural trail through grunge fashion, MTV’s alternative takeover and 90s movie soundtracks.

-What is 90s alternative and grunge?
+What is 90s alternative music?

 Who were the biggest grunge bands of the 90s?